andy-haynes/sandbox-demo/README.md

 (i.e. non-localhost) domain.
 The `js-external-bundles-ns` S3 bucket is used as a hosting solution currently; to use this you will need the `.env` file at the project root with AWS access keys for an account permitted to upload to that bucket.
-When using the established S3 bucket, be sure to change references to the bucket prefix currently hardcoded to `andy-demo` to ensure that your demo does not overwrite someone else's.
+When using the established S3 bucket, be sure to change all references to the bucket prefix currently hardcoded to `andy-demo` to ensure that your demo does not overwrite someone else's.

 To build the bundle locally, run:
 ```shell